 - Sale of an asset, loans being paid back

 - Government grants

 - Royalties, license fees

 Preparing detail sheets on all estimated expenses or outflows

-Providing cash outflow numbers come in as important as enlisting the cash inflows.
-In order to enlist these costs that come pending in your business forecasting techniques, you will need to calculate how much it would take to make goods available for development or creation of a product.
+Providing cash outflow numbers comes in as important as enlisting the cash inflows.
+In order to enlist these costs that come pending in your business forecasting techniques, you will need to calculate how much it would take to make goods available for the development or creation of a product.

 This will enable you to adjust the sales figures accordingly once the sales are done and the actual figures are in, as the year progresses.
 Expenses can be spent on various operations and administration purposes, depending on the kind of business you’re running.
 There are the following modes of expenses that can trigger a cash outflow from a business:

 - Loan repayments